-- Outputs are what we get out of the process – the results are increased uptime, reliability, and availability resulting in increased production / service delivery and increased Revenue.
-It also lowers risk and supports safety and environmental compliance.
+- Outputs are what we get out of the process – the results are increased uptime, reliability, and availability resulting in increased production/service delivery and increased Revenue.
+It also lowers risk and supports the safety and environmental compliance.

 At the top is “operations and maintenance cost per unit of output”.
-Ultimately that’s what our consulting customers are looking for – cost effectiveness.
-By increasing margin on sales with reduced costs, and increasing Output / Revenue, we increase profitability.
+Ultimately that’s what our consulting customers are looking for – cost-effectiveness.
+By increasing the margin on sales with reduced costs, and increasing Output / Revenue, we increase profitability.

 Other benefits include much better maintenance budget forecast accuracy, budget compliance, and much better forecasting of production volumes and revenues.